anannnchim/bc-utils/anancapital/README.md

 # README

+## 1. Files

+---

+All files are tracked by github clone.

+Personal folders

+- /Users/nanthawat/PycharmProjects/bc-utils
+- /Users/nanthawat/PycharmProjects/bc-utils/data

+Modified files

+1. Add/modify config for instruments

+- /Users/nanthawat/PycharmProjects/bc-utils/bcutils/config.py

+Untrakced files

+1. Define instrument we want to download.

+- /Users/nanthawat/PycharmProjects/bc-utils/anancapital/private_config.yaml

+## 2. How to init projects

+---

+(clone and try to reinit the project)

+## 3. How to use projects
+---

-1. `private_config.yaml`
+1. Initialize project
-Use for setting up config

-2. `pst`
+2. Set config
-- use for download data once, and set to update daily

-3. bc-utils: `data/futures/contract_prices_csv`
-- store csv data locally on my mac.

-4. AnanCapitalFund: `src/data/parquet/futures_contract_prices`
+- In `/Users/nanthawat/PycharmProjects/bc-utils/anancapital/private_config.yaml`

+3. Download contract data
+- Run `/Users/nanthawat/PycharmProjects/bc-utils/anancapital/pst.py`

+4. Data will be stored in
+ -  `/Users/nanthawat/PycharmProjects/bc-utils/data`

+5. Convert csv contract files to parquet
+   - Run `/Users/nanthawat/PycharmProjects/pysystemtrade/program/initialize/convert_csv_to_parquet.py`
-- store parquet file in repo.
+   - Store in `/Users/nanthawat/PycharmProjects/bc-utils`

-# Note
+## 4. Note
+---
 1. Make sure to download when market close, Sunday or Saturday
    - Since it might contain un-complete data if not doing so.
    - On weekday, just download old data or completed month.
    - Make sure to include all data, if not it will fail later.

 2. Update function is not working for hour data but works for day.